Blunk-electronic/setup-online-training/README.md

 - the IP of the remote training server like 45.154.144.35.

 ### Windows
-Install the SSH client Putty from https://www.putty.org/
+Install the SSH client <mark>Putty</mark> from https://www.putty.org/

 ### Linux
-Install a VNC viewer like Tiger VNC.
+Install a VNC viewer like Tiger VNC or the remote desktop client Remmina.
+Both should come with mayor Linux distros.

 ## Set up a tunnel